radiantlogic-v8/documentation-new/documentation/release-notes/v748-release-notes.md

 -	[VSTS45713]: Fixed an issue where the ACI with a deny rule in the target filter was not working properly.

--	[VSTS45716] Fixed an issue with vdsconfig command line tool revealing passwords for certain commands.
+-	[VSTS45716] Fixed an issue with logging output related to vdsconfig commands.

 -	[VSTS45742]: Fixed an issue that was clearing the Main Control Panel > Settings > Server Front End > Advanced > "Run as a Windows service" checkbox on service restarts.